dydra001/quantitative-trading-system/README.md

 Each instrument has its own optimized parameters to account for different volatility profiles.
 I track correlation to ensure true diversification.
 The 1:1 RR applies identically across all instruments.

-## AUTOMATION INFRASTRUCTURE - FULL STACK
+## Automation Infrastructure - FULL STACK

 I built a complete end-to-end automation stack: